planetlabs/planet-client-python/docs/cli/cli-tutorial.md

 #### Initialize

-The main way to initialize the Planet CLI is to use `init`, which will prompt you for your Planet username and password, and then store your API key.
+The main way to initialize the Planet CLI is to use `init`, which will prompt you for your Planet user name and password, and then store your API key.

 ```console
 planet auth init